Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Remove-AzureADOAuth2PermissionGrant.md

 PS C:\> Remove-AzureADOAuth2PermissionGrant -ObjectId $SharePointOA2AllSitesRead.ObjectId
 ```

-The first command gets a service principal that matches the specified display name by using the Get-AzureADServicePrincipal (./Get-AzureADServicePrincipal.md)cmdlet.
+The first command gets a service principal that matches the specified display name by using the [Get-AzureADServicePrincipal](./Get-AzureADServicePrincipal.md) cmdlet.
 The command stores the result in the $SharePointSP variable.

-The second command gets certain permission grants by using the Get-AzureADOAuth2PermissionGrant (./Get-AzureADOAuth2PermissionGrantmd)cmdlet.
+The second command gets certain permission grants by using the [Get-AzureADOAuth2PermissionGrant](./Get-AzureADOAuth2PermissionGrantmd) cmdlet.
 The command stores the result in the $SharePointOA2AllSitesRead variable.

 The final command removes the permission grant in $SharePointOA2AllSitesRead.